drnow4u/code-review-checklist/README.md

 - [ ] Value Object for e.g. UserId (wrapper class)
 - [ ] Is WireMock used to simulate communication to external services over HTTP?
 - [ ] Is TestConteiner used to simulate database?
+- [ ] Unnessesry thread creation e.g. in Spring Boot controller is creating async task and doing nothing when waiting for task complition.
+- [ ] Thread deadlock e.g. async task1 is creating async task2 and for complition.
+Both task are assigned to same thread pool and there is no free thread.

 Details can be found [Code Review Checklist](https://github.com/MarcinNowak-codes/code-review-checklist/blob/main/README.md)
 ```